 - If possible, and you’re really worried, leave the radio on or get timed lights to give off the appearance someone is home.

 - Consider storing your outdoor furniture inside, like the garage.
-However, do not store your grill in your home, because that has fire hazard written all over it.
+However, do not store your grill in your home.

 - If you have an electronic garage door, disconnect it.
-It’s easier to break in via those.
+It’s easier to break in through electronic garage doors.

 - Unplug any large electronics, such as the TV, extension cords, or computers.

 - Don’t leave anything on or lit.
-You know, candles, wax warmers, incense, or fireplaces.
+This includes candles, wax warmers, incense, or fireplaces.

-- If you are having trouble with your toilets running, or your washer machine, first of all you should tell your landlord.
-Secondly, ask if you can turn off the water as a safety precaution.
+- If you are having trouble with your toilets running, or your washer machine, first tell your landlord.
+Then ask if you can turn off the water as a safety precaution.

 - If it is winter, turn your heat to around 55 degrees.
-This way you won’t have to pay to heat the whole home, but your pipes also won’t freeze.
+This prevents your pipes from freezing.